-As parents you may or may not be dreading the sex talk.
+As parents you may or may not be dreading the birds and the bees talk aka the sex talk.
 The sex talk typically consist of

 - Where do babies come from?